juju/docs/src/en/tools-charm-tools.md

 Title: Charm Tools

-Charm tools is a collection of tools designed as a Juju Plugin.
-Charm tools offer a means for users and charm authors to create, search, fetch, update, and manage a charms.
-The source for this
+The 'Charm Tools' Juju Plugin is a collection of commands enabling users and charm authors to create, search, fetch, update, and manage charms.

 # Installation